fiastros/portfolio_resume/README.md

 # Portfolio Webapp Install and Launch

+The backend of the project is entirely python,
+The frontend is a mix of: HTML, CSS, Javascript, Bootstrap The hosting server: nginx & gunicorn both running on my personal Raspberry pi

+## Visit online running site

+To visit the online running site please go here <a href="https://loiceyango.com/">loiceyango.com</a>

 ## Setup & installation

 Be sure that you have at least python3 ( I'm running on python 3.9.2) installed on your system.